distantmagic/llmops-handbook/src/README.md

 This handbook is a practical and advanced guide to LLMOps.
 It provides a solid understanding of large language models' general concepts, deployment techniques, and software engineering practices.
 With this knowledge, you will be prepared to maintain the entire stack confidently.

+This handbook focuses more on LLM runners like `llama.cpp` or `VLLM`, which can scale and behave predictably in the infrastructure, rather than runners focused more on casual use cases.

-It will teach you how to use Large Language Models and self-host Open Source models and build applications around them.
+It will teach you how to use large language models in professional applications, self-host Open-Source models, and build software around them.
 It goes beyond just [Retrieval Augmented Generation](/customization/retrieval-augmented-generation) and [Fine Tuning](/customization/fine-tuning).

 It assumes you are interested in self-hosting open source [Large Language Models](/general-concepts/large-language-model).
 If you only want to use them through HTTP APIs, you can jump straight to the [application layer](/application-layer) best practices.